singuharshitha333/ExamPrep-UI-UX/README.md

 ExamPrep is a **mobile UI/UX design concept** created in Figma for students preparing for competitive and academic examinations.

-The project focuses on creating a simple, structured, and user-friendly experience for students to access exams, track their progress, and view examination details.
+The project focuses on creating a clean, simple, and user-friendly experience that allows students to access examinations, view their progress, and review exam information before starting a test.

+---

 ## 🎯 Project Overview

-ExamPrep was designed as a UI/UX practice project to explore:
+ExamPrep was created as a UI/UX practice project to explore mobile application interface design and Figma prototyping.

+The project focuses on:

-- Mobile application interface design
+- Mobile UI design
-- User-friendly navigation
+- User flow
-- Information hierarchy
+- Visual hierarchy
-- Consistent typography and spacing
+- Consistent spacing and typography
 - Dashboard design
 - Exam information presentation
-- Basic prototyping and user flow
+- Basic wireframing and prototyping

-The project currently includes three key screens covering the basic student journey from login to accessing an examination.
+The current design consists of three main screens representing a basic student journey from login to accessing an examination.

+---

 ## 📱 Screens Designed

 ### 1. Login Screen

-A simple login interface designed to provide students with a clear entry point into the application.
+The Login Screen provides a simple entry point for students to access the application.

-**Includes:**
+**Key elements:**
 - Welcome message
 - Email / phone input
 - Password field